wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/hardcore.md

 - Name the separator **Hardcore**.

 :::danger Spicy Mods Ahead
 The mods ahead may change the game dramatically, requiring compensation in gameplay style for the systems they add.
-These mods were specifically balanced for hardcore mode. **Procceed with caution!**
+These mods were specifically balanced and designed for **hardcore** mode. **Procceed with caution!**
 :::

 :::note